 For example, they get a product comparison chart.
 This highlights the features and benefits of all products in the category.

 They use independent experts to create this chart.
-The company trusts HCPs to compare the facts on each product, and work out Sustenagen is superior to competitors.
+The company trusts HCPs to compare the facts on each product and work out that Sustenagen is superior to competitors.

 B2B CRM - quarterly newsletter

 HCPs also get a quarterly newsletter.
 This is the backbone of the B2B CRM program.
 It goes out to every contact in the B2B CRM database.

 However, though it appears to be 1 newsletter, there are, in fact, 3 slightly different versions.
 Each version has the same core articles.
 But the introduction and call to action change based on the HCP’s role – doctor, physiotherapist or “other”.